Model / Model-Family Provider SupraScore Filtered Score Coverage

 And why does the denominator divide by the sum of weights, not by the bench count?
 Because that's what makes the result land back on the same $[0, 100]$ scale as the individual $\mu_{m,b}$ values.
 A weighted average of numbers in $[0, 100]$ is itself in $[0, 100]$ only if you divide by the sum of the weights.
 Dividing by the count would give you a number that scales with how much weight you've accumulated — but that's a separate question (covered in step 5), not the question this step is answering.

 Think of step 4 as "how good is the model on the benches it actually was tested on" — pure performance intensity, normalised to $[0, 100]$.
-Step 5 below adds the second axis: "and how much of the bench landscape was that?"
+Step 5 below adds the second axis: "how confident are we in that estimate?"
 Two orthogonal pieces of information, separated by design.

 Benches with $\operatorname{BenchScore}(b) = 0$ (zero difficulty, zero quality, etc.) are excluded from both numerator and denominator.
 They contribute nothing in either direction — neither help nor hurt.

-The $\sqrt{\cdot}$ shape mirrors the statistical $1/\sqrt{N}$ standard-error falloff: halving your coverage doesn't halve your score, it shrinks it by $\sqrt{2} \approx 1.41$.
-Hidden models are excluded from the $W^\star$ maximum so a mothballed flagship can't permanently squash fresh entrants.
+The $\sqrt{\cdot}$ shape mirrors the statistical $1/\sqrt{N}$ standard-error falloff: halving your evidence doesn't halve the distance from neutral, it shrinks it by $\sqrt{2} \approx 1.41$.
+Hidden models are excluded from the $E^\star$ maximum so a mothballed flagship can't permanently squash fresh entrants.

-A consequence to be aware of: a model's SupraScore can move when other models gain coverage.
-A well-tested new flagship that raises $W^\star$ shifts everyone else's share proportionally.
-This is deliberate — "coverage" is a relative concept and only exists in comparison to what else has been tested.
+A consequence to be aware of: a model's SupraScore can move when other models gain evidence.
+A well-tested new flagship that raises $E^\star$ shifts everyone else's confidence share proportionally.
+This is deliberate — evidence is relative to what else has been tested.
 See the worked example below for concrete numbers.

 Each bench is rated on a 1–5 scale on five orthogonal axes.
 The first four feed quality; the fifth is difficulty.